Want to be the #1 store in your district? Start with the basics.

 Note: Mastering the fundamentals and maintaining a customer-ready store is ONE aspect of the road to #1.
 There are additional blogs available on my website to help YOU run a great store!

-2. Address the Physical Store Environment
+2. Fix the Physical Store Environment

 • Replace burned-out bulbs within reach.